 There was also a big vegetable garden where local vegetables and herbs were grown (which definitely put our gardening skills to shame).
 Everything looked so fresh, alive and thriving (we had garden envy).

 The still, clear and warm blue sea was never far away, whether we were staring at it from our villa, looking out over the lapping water at breakfast or paddling around the bay in the complementary kayaks.
 But for the times when we didn’t want to swim in the sea, the beachside infinity pool was a perfect place for swimming, or more sea-gazing, or both!

 From check-in to check out, the service at An Lam Ninh Van Bay was outstanding.
 For starters, we had our very own butler who was not only super efficient, but also really friendly.

-All our meals were served in the main restaurant which overlooks the pool and the beach.
-It really was an amazing setting to enjoy some amazing food.
+All meals were served in the main restaurant which overlooks the pool and the beach, it really was an amazing setting to enjoy some amazing food.

 There was a choice of freshly made juices and smoothies, our favourite during our stay being a mixed juice that seemed to pack in all the flavours of the tropics in one go.